1. Describe the SDLC process.

 20. What does it mean by BRS in SDLC?

 BRS stands for Business Requirement Specification.
-Clients deliver specification to the software development company and then the SDLC planning team convert this specification into SRS as per the need of the software.
+Clients deliver specification to the software development company and then the SDLC planning team convert these specifications into SRS as per the need of the software.

 21. What does STLC stand for?